 She received her BFA in Fine Arts from the Maryland Institute College of Art (MICA) in 2015, with an added focus in Art History and Global Aesthetics & Politics.
 Her performance background includes almost a decade of classical ballet training at the School of American Ballet and seven years of performing with the New York City Ballet where she was featured in media and publications including The New York Times.

-Her curatorial practice centers around Cafe Telephone, an on-going global conceptual project she founded in 2015.
+Her independent curatorial practice centers around Cafe Telephone, an on-going global conceptual project she founded in 2015.
 Cafe Telephone takes form in pop-up exhibitions and artist salons that seek to create intimate environments for visitors to experience multimedia collaborations.
 Inspired by the magic of cafe culture and rooted in the idea of cross-cultural conversation, Meiying’s Cafe Telephones also serve as a platform for a growing community of international young artists.
 Cafe Telephone's 2020 dance film series was most recently featured at the High Line Nine's 'Females In Film' showcase in March 2021.

 Meiying is also a passionate traveler, and has visited and worked in the studios of artists across Europe, South America, and Asia.
 She is a fan of breakfast, Iberian tile work, long-haired dachshunds, and Saigonese motorcycle rides.